Darkness5499/document/java/java-string-handling-question.md

 ### How does hashCode() behave for two equal strings?

 ### What are interned strings in Java?
 When should you use intern() method?
+intern() method add a string to pool

 ### What are the thread-safety differences between StringBuffer and StringBuilder?

 ### Which class should you use for frequent string modifications, and why?
+it depends on single-thread or multi-thread, if single => StringBuilder whereas StringBuffer because String is immutable, it will create new object

 ### What is String pool?
+The String Pool in Java is a special area in memory (inside the heap) where String literals are stored and reused to save memory. if you use new keyword, new String created in the heap, not pool